Values: We value collaboration and community building with a commitment to social change.

 Michelle Willard holds a Master of Arts in Anthropology from the University of British Columbia, with a specialty in Museum and Critical Curatorial Studies.
 She is inspired by the potential of cultural heritage and interpretation as powerful platforms for social change.
 With twenty years of experience, Michelle has worked at historic sites, municipalities, and museums throughout BC.
 Notably, one museum that Michelle played a key role in developing received a Governor General’s History Award for Excellence in Community Programming.
 Michelle started Mighty Museum to serve the growing needs for specialized community interpretation and engagement at museums, historic sites, parks and trails.
 She is especially passionate about the development of interpretive signage as part of community building processes and senses of place making.

 Anna Rambow holds a diploma in Arts and Cultural Management from MacEwan University (Edmonton), a Diploma of New Media from Vancouver Film School, and a Certificate of Professional Photography from North Island College.
 She is a Governor-General-award-winning community engagement professional, specializing in the relationship between not-for-profit organizations and community stakeholders.
 She is an enthusiastic champion of using arts and culture to build inclusive spaces of belonging and understanding.
 Anna has also worked as a graphic designer on numerous interpretive signage projects at museums and municipalities.
 She draws inspiration from stories of resilience to create visuals that are reflective of these remarkable histories.

-Graphic Designer, Exhibit Design and Fabrication
+Graphic Designer, Exhibit Design

 Claire holds a Bachelor of Science degree in Product Design.
 She has worked for twenty years as a graphic designer and is an award-winning theatre set designer.
 Claire is part of the graphic design faculty at North Island College in the Comox Valley.
 She is a business owner in small home design with an emphasis on building healthy communities.